 Their first EP “4.10.11” is a comfortable collection of pop/rock songs.
 Perhaps “comfortable” isn’t the right term for it.
 Though the music does have qualities befitting a coffee shop, or even the soundtrack of a romantic comedy, a careful listener can pick up on the raw emotions that must have been present during the song’s actual writing.
 “Stupid Boy” is one example of this with its melancholic ode to a past love.
 While part of a group effort, “4.10.11” is predominately a product of Butler’s own creation.

 “[The songs are] influenced by one feeling at that moment.
 I’d have to get up in the middle of the night and write the song in one go,” Butler says.

 Since the EP’s release, the band has gone on to play numerous shows around Austin clubs and has developed a dedicated following.
 It’s easy to see why with their emotional stage show paired with their outstanding musicianship.
 Watching an audience react to the band’s set is an interesting sight.
 Heads bob, toes tap and people break into dance, especially during “Count to Five,” a distinctly funk/rock influenced track.
 It’s important to mention this, as funk and R&B have become an important aspect of Rebecca Butler & the Richards.

-With their new self-titled EP, the band took a departure from its songwriting and recording styles of the past.
-“We used to play songs she had written as she had written them… but then it became more collaborative and that’s when it became more fun,” says Ogden.
+“We used to play songs she had written as she had written them… but then it became more collaborative and that’s when it became more fun,” Ogden says.
 The new songs do indeed sound different from the band’s first foray into the studio.